Ruy López de Segura: Libro de la Invencion liberal y Arte del juego del Axedrez

-Ruy López' surviving treatise, which is fully titled Libro de la Invencion liberal y Arte del juego del Axedrez, por Ruy-López de Sigura, clerigo, vezino de la villago Cafra.
+Ruy López's surviving treatise, which is fully titled Libro de la Invencion liberal y Arte del juego del Axedrez, por Ruy-López de Sigura, clerigo, vezino de la villago Cafra.
 Digirida al muy Illustre Señor Don Garcia de Toledo, ayo y mayordomo del serenissimo principe Don Carlos nuestro Señor., was published in 1561.

 López divided his book into four parts ("books").
 He first presents several mythological origins of the game, and discusses its benefits, rules, and strategies while interspersing a number of quotes (in Latin) from classical authors.
-The second part focuses on openings and is López' legacy as "the father of opening theory."
+The second part focuses on openings and is López's legacy as "the father of opening theory."
 Third comes a hostile appraisal of Damiano's opening analysis.
-López' final chapters are devoted to odds chess, where he again criticizes Damiano's approaches to these games.
+López's final chapters are devoted to odds chess, where he again criticizes Damiano's approaches to these games.

 In this work López presents sixty-six games, of which twenty-four were taken from Damiano's 1512 book.
 According to J.H.
-Sarartt, López' games are of a lower quality than those in Damiano's work.
+Sarartt, López's games are of a lower quality than those in Damiano's work.
 He admits that they might nevertheless be more instructive, since López gives a larger number of variations.
-Other authors have given varying opinions about the quality of López' analysis.
+Other authors have given varying opinions about the quality of López's analysis.

 López only rarely presented variations that ended in checkmate.
 Instead he concluded lines with comments such as how black must lose his queen, or that white has a very good game.